loginom/loginom-help-en-omegat/data/processors/control/cycle.md

 **Ignore errors**: the checkbox disables interruption of the loop execution in the case of errors detection.

-**Loop variable** is a variable to which the current iteration number is assigned during the loop execution.
+**Loop variable**: the variable to which the current iteration number is assigned during the loop execution.
 Iterations are numbered from 0.
 The variable is selected from a list of variables of the input ports of the looped node.

 ### Step 3.
 Mapping Variables